micheledpierri/llm_cardiology_eval/README.md

 If you use this work, please cite it using the `CITATION.cff` file

-## 🤝 Contact
+## Contact

-For questions, please contact: micheled.pierri@ospedaliriuniti.marche.it
+For questions, please contact: micheledanilo.pierri@ospedaliriuniti.marche.it